 My name is Brijhette.
 Pronounced 'bridge'-'JET'.

 Currently, I live in Oakland, California and work in San Francisco.
-I received my Master of Architecture in 2014, and am diligently preparing to pursue a PhD in Structural & Earthquake Engineering with emphasis in computational mechanics, smart structures, and disaster reconnaissance.
+I earned a Master of Architecture degree in 2014, and am diligently preparing to pursue a PhD in Structural & Earthquake Engineering with emphasis in structural health monitoring, computational mechanics, and dignified disaster reconnaissance.

 Thank you for joining me on this journey.